jbijoor/flood-damage-prediction/README.md

 ### Models
 The models folder contains classification and regression models to generate predictions for flood damage.

-### To learn more about results visit the paper: Flood Damage Prediction.pdf
+### To learn more about results visit the paper: https://www.jsr.org/hs/index.php/path/article/view/6588